Home > Resources > Practical information > How to (re)organise your working environment using 5S

 Objective: to cultivate an approach based on continuous improvement and individual and collective responsibility in order to ensure the long-term future of the 5S method.

-Three levers exist to ensure the maintenance and sustainability of the method through the effective interaction of :
+Three levers are available to ensure the maintenance and sustainability of the method through the effective interaction of :

 Practical info - 5S